cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 ~~~~~~~~~~~~~~~~~~~

 This procedure allows a test of the integration with the VMWare back end.
 It
-is only available in the `Lab` environment.
+is only available in the `Ref` environment.

 1. Login (demo user)
 --------------------